mgm1203/Configuring-Azure-Resource-Virtual-Machine-Deployment/README.md

 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/0a4c4deb-a061-4c2d-8c04-17120b805578" />
 </p>

 Here you will select the appropriate Resource Group which allows us to create the new Virtual Machine within the Resource Group.
-Followed by this also put the name and region of your Virtual Machine.
+Followed by this, put the name and region of your Virtual Machine.

 <p align="center">
 <img width="1920" height="1008" alt="image" src="https://github.com/user-attachments/assets/93e1a846-6950-4896-81c8-b859c55d4201" />